open-contracting/standard/docs/guidance/map/unsuccessful_processes.md

 Paraguay could also have used the identifier for the second tender as the `ocid` for the second contracting process.

-The `relatedProcess` block links the two processes, with the relationship set to ‘unsuccessfulProcess’.
+The `relatedProcesses` block links the two processes, with the relationship set to ‘unsuccessfulProcess’.

 ```{jsoninclude} ../../examples/unsuccessful-tender-related-process.json
 :jsonpointer: